 New York City launched the nation's first program in 1994.
 Since then, over 500 American municipalities have established similar programs, preventing red light running related crashes, injuries and deaths across the country.

 Red Light Camera Program Report

-The program has contributed to an 85 percent drop in red light running events at intersections with a camera.
-The success of this program has made New York City residents safer.
+The program has contributed to an 77 percent drop in red light running events at intersections with a camera.
+The success of this program has made New York City residents safer by reducing crashes associated with red light-running.
+However, red light-running increased in 2021 compared to 2020.
 This annual report was prepared to comply with State law passed in 1988, which granted the City the authority to launch the first Red Light Camera Program.